Analysing similarities between legal court documents using natural language processing approaches based on Transformers: State-of-the-Art Review

 Mikolov et al. proposed in 2013 Word2Vec Skip-gram and CBoW, two new architectures to calculate vector representations of words considered, at the time, reference in the subject~\cite{bib6}.
 Then, Embeddings from Language Models (Elmo)~\cite{bib19}, Flair~\cite{bib20} and context2vec~\cite{bib21}, libraries based on the Long Short Term Memory Network (LSTM)~\cite{bib22} created distinct word embeddings for each occurrence of the word, context-aware, which allowed the capture of the meaning of the word.
 The LSTM models were used widely for speech recognition, language modelling, sentiment analysis and text prediction, and, unlike Recurrent Neural Network (RNN), have the ability to forget, remember and update information, thus taking a step ahead of the RNNs~\cite{bib23}.

-As of 2018, new techniques for generating word embeddings emerged, with emphasis on (i) Bidirectional Encoder Representations from Transformers (BERT)~\cite{bib9}, a context-sensitive model with architecture based on a Transformers model~\cite{bib24}; (ii) Sentence BERT (SBERT)~\cite{bib25}, a “Siamese” BERT model proposed to improve BERT's performance when seeking to obtain the similarity of sentences; (iii) Text-to-Text Transfer Transformer (T5)~\cite{bib26}, a framework for treating NLP issues as a text-to-text problem, i.e. template input as text and template output as text; (iv) Generative Pre-Training Transformer 2 (GPT-2), a Transformers-based model with 1.5 billion parameters~\cite{bib10}; and (v) Robustly optimized BERT approach (RoBERTa), a model based on the BERT model, which was trained longer and used a higher amount of data~\cite{bib11}.
+As of 2018, new techniques for generating word embeddings emerged, with emphasis on (i) Bidirectional Encoder Representations from Transformers (BERT)~\cite{bib9}, a context-sensitive model with architecture based on a Transformers model~\cite{bib24}; (ii) Sentence BERT (SBERT)~\cite{bib25}, a “Siamese” BERT model proposed to improve BERT's performance when seeking to obtain the similarity of sentences; (iii) Text-to-Text Transfer Transformer (T5)~\cite{bib26}, a framework for treating NLP issues as a text-to-text problem, i.e. template input as text and template output as text; (iv) Generative Pre-Training Transformer 2 (GPT-2), a Transformers-based model with 1.5 billion parameters~\cite{bib10}; and (v) Robustly optimised BERT approach (RoBERTa), a model based on the BERT model, which was trained longer and used a higher amount of data~\cite{bib11}.

 With this analysis, it was possible to advance in the current state of the art of NLP applied to the legal sector.
-By conducting a comparative study and implementation of Transformers techniques (BERT, GPT-2 and RoBERTa), using models for generic purpose in Brazilian Portuguese (pt-BR) and specialized models in the labor judiciary, to carry out the grouping of labor legal processes in Brazil using the k-means algorithm and cosine similarity.
+By conducting a comparative study and implementation of Transformers techniques (BERT, GPT-2 and RoBERTa), using models for generic purpose in Brazilian Portuguese (pt-BR) and specialised models in the labour judiciary, to carry out the grouping of labour legal processes in Brazil using the k-means algorithm and cosine similarity.
+In addition to advancing in the consolidation of a methodology, validated for the Brazilian labour legal sector, which can be used in every field of justice, Brazilian and International, and in other areas of knowledge.